zsiki/GeoEasy/doc/reference_guide.rst

 DTM menu
 ~~~~~~~~

-The commands to create and handle Digeital Terrain Modules are here.
+The commands to create and handle Digital Terrain Models are here.
 Only one DTM can be opened in GeoEasy.

 Create